lnguyen14123/CECS378SemesterProject/README.md

 This Linux Package is intended for Debian-based distributions and has only been tested on Kali Linux Purple.

-The Sherlock script can be run with any python environment as long as the requirements are installed.
+The Sherlock script can be run within any python environment as long as the requirements are installed.
 ```
 pip install -r requirements.txt
 ```
+Python should be able to run sherlock and any of its commands (including the ones added by us) directly from the root directory of this project.

 ## How to install: